 Naturally North East: The Naga Narrative

 The tribes constitute over 8% of the country's population.
 This is a very significant number.
 In real terms it corresponds to over 10 crore Indians.
 The national object of inclusive development (Sabka Vikas) includes the development of tribes as an important component.
-Our constitution enjoins upon the Government the responsibility of addressing the special needs of the tribal.
+Our constitution enjoins upon the Government the responsibility of addressing special needs of tribals.

 TRIFED has set up a retail chain known as Tribes India to buy the products from tribal and sell the same in market.
 This in turn is making tribal self-sufficient and providing them with better livelihood opportunities.
 To expand the tribal product range and designs, TRIFED has collaborated with designer Ritu Beri.
 Apart from her mastery of international haute couture, Beri has a deep connect with Indian tribal arts, crafts and culture.